QLYCode/FA-Mamba/README.md

 #### [📌] The paper is currently under review (not yet published), and the source code will be released only after official acceptance.

-This repository is the official implementation of the paper SPC-Seg
+This repository is the official implementation of the paper Frequency-Aware Mamba.
 ## Datasets

 ### DDTI